VSH2-Devs/Vs-Saxton-Hale-2/README.md

 * Statements that require parentheses (such as 'if' statements) should have each side of the parentheses spaced out with the beginning parens touching the construct keyword, e.g. `construct( code/expression )`.
 * Single line comments that convey a message must have 3 slashes: `///`.
 * Multi-line comments that convey a message should have an extra beginning star: `/**`.
-* Properties, functions, & methods smaller than 30 lines of code should have the beginning `{` brace in K&R C style, for example: `ret func() {`.
+* Properties, functions, & methods less than 50 lines of code should have the beginning `{` brace in K&R C style, for example: `ret func() {`.
 * Local variable names should be in snake_case.
-* Property names must have a single-letter prefix of their type.
+* Property names must have a single/double-letter prefix of their type.
 * Functions, methods, methodmaps, enums, enum values, must be named in PascalCase.
 Pascal_Case is also acceptable.
 * Enum values used as flags may be upper-case.
+* ALL testing should be done on latest STABLE builds of MetaMod:Source and SourceMod.